Summer wedding season is fast approaching, leaving many men panicking about their attire.

 A light blue or light pink shirt is always a festive yet modest choice.
 You can also pull off French cuffs, but barrel cuffs are probably more fitting.

-Depending on your suit color, you’ll want to stay in black or brown dress shoes.
-Remember that whichever color your shoes are, the rest of your leather needs to match.
+Remember that whichever color you pick for the shoes, the rest of your leather needs to match.

 Summer Wedding Cocktail Attire